 If, in the professional judgment of the prescriber, a determination is made which necessitates therapy with a COX-2 selective agent, the pharmacist may override this edit.
 The pharmacy provider must supply the reason for service code, professional service code and result of service code with the POS submission of the claim and have the information recorded on the hardcopy.

-NOTE: Refer to Section 37.9 - Claim Submissions for override information as well as the POS User Guide accessed by the below link or by visiting Appendix A for detailed billing information.
+NOTE: Refer to Section 37.5.8 - Claim Submission and Processing Payments for override information as well as the POS User Guide accessed by the below link or by visiting Section 37.5.1 for detailed billing information.

 www.lamedicaid.com/Provweb1/Pharmacy/LAPOS_User_Manual_static.pdf